Santosham (1955 film)

 Santosham is a 1955 Telugu-language drama film, produced by M. Somasundaram under the Jupiter Pictures banner and directed by C. P. Deekshith.
-The film stars N. T. Rama Rao, Anjali Devi and Jamuna, with music composed by Viswanathan–Ramamoorthy.
+The film stars N. T. Rama Rao, Jaggayya, Anjali Devi and Jamuna, with music composed by Viswanathan–Ramamoorthy.
 It is a remake of the Tamil film Velaikari (1949) and it was simultaneously made in Hindi as Naya Aadmi (1956) with Anwar Hussain replacing Jaggayya and Gope replacing Relangi, respectively.

 Plot

 Zamindar Dayanidhi (R. Nagendra Rao) is a deceitful vicious miser whose profession is to take advantage of the destitute by giving loans and taking the authority on them.
 Sundaraiah (Vadlamani Viswanathan) is a poor man who took a loan from Dayanidhi for his son Anand's (N.T.
 Rama Rao) higher studies.
 Dayanidhi deceives him and eventually auctions off his home, resulting in Sundaraiah committing suicide.

 Anand comes back to town, meets his childhood friend Madan Mohan (Jaggaiah), and is shocked to see his father dead.
 He reads the suicide note and realizes Dayanidhi's cruelty.
 He works an odd job for money, despite being a law graduate.
 When he gets fired from his job, Anand becomes depressed but copes with the help of Mohan.
 Enraged, Anand makes an aborted bid to kill the Zamindar and while fleeing, he and Mohan stumble upon the corpse of an England-returned rich young man Paramanand (again N. T. Rama Rao), who resembles Anand.
 On Mohan's advice, Anand takes his place.
 They are successful in making Paramanand's blind mother believe that Anand is Paramanand.
 Anand is shocked to hear that the mother has arranged her son's marriage with Dayanidhi's vainglory, class-conscious daughter Sarasa (Jamuna).
 Mohan persuades Anand to accept the proposal, and the marriage is performed.
 Mohan and Anand scheme a plan on how to seek revenge against Dayanidhi for Anand's father's death.
 Meanwhile, Sarasa is dismayed that Anand does not love her and dislikes his behavior.